GustavoLR548/meus-scripts-shell/Download MP3 from YouTube/README.md

 ./download_mp3.sh {insert-video/playlist-url}
 ```

-You can also set a variable in bash, so your videos will be download on a specific directory, in order
+You can also set a variable in bash, so your videos will be download on a specific directory.
+In order
 to use this feature, use the following command:

 ```